uschpc/webportal-netlify-gatsby/src/navigation/user-information/Condo Cluster Program/Program Information/program-information.md

 path: program-information
 parentPath: user-information/ccp
 cat: condoClusterProgram
-#Uncomment this to have this page as a landing page with subpages (like user guide landing pages)
+#Uncomment this to list the purchase and subscription pages at the bottom of this page
-uniqID: enrollment
+#uniqID: enrollment
 parentPage: User Information
 parentEle: User Information
 excerpt: Information on the Condo Cluster Program, its purchase models, and pricing.